‘Together for Learning’ - Education for refugee, other forcibly-displaced and host community children and youth

-Canada will work with country partners, local governments, Canadian civil society, multilateral partners and other education stakeholders to drive forward policy dialogue and advocacy for the education of all children.
+Canada continues to work with country partners, local governments, Canadian civil society, multilateral partners and other education stakeholders to drive forward policy dialogue and advocacy for the education of all children.
 This includes refugees, other forcibly-displaced and host community children and youth.

-Canada will listen and learn from the voices of refugees, other forcibly-displaced and host community children and youth, parents, teachers and community leaders through the following main channels:
+Canada commits to listen and learn from the voices of refugees, other forcibly-displaced and host community children and youth, parents, teachers and community leaders through the following main channels:

-- a Refugee Education Council, created in consultation with Canadian civil society and hosted by World Vision Canada, and made up of youth advocates, community leaders, teachers and parents from developing countries who will ensure that we hear and learn from local voices about their own experiences
+- a Refugee Education Council, was created in consultation with Canadian civil society and is hosted by World Vision Canada.
+It is made up of youth advocates, community leaders, teachers and parents from developing countries who ensure that we hear and learn from local voices about their own experiences

 - engagement with the Canadian public, including refugee and diaspora populations within Canada, to amplify their voices.

-Canada will work with Canadian and international data partners to address the gap in gender-sensitive and disaggregated data and evidence relevant to the children and youth targeted by the campaign.
+Canada continues to work with Canadian and international data partners to address the gap in gender-sensitive and disaggregated data and evidence relevant to the children and youth targeted by the campaign.

 We are facing a global learning crisis: millions of children aren’t developing the essential skills and knowledge they need to succeed.
 The situation has been aggravated by the COVID-19 pandemic, which is threatening hard-won global gains in education.
 The impacts are especially severe for refugee, other forcibly-displaced and host community children and youth, especially girls.
 These are the ones who are most at risk of being left behind.

 Factors that marginalize people, such as displacement, create significant barriers to education:

 - about 3.7 million refugee children are out of school, according to the United Nations Refugee Agency